qsymmachus/resume/resume.md

 **I'm a versatile engineer who specializes in working at the points of leverage that have broad impact across an organization.** I proactively take on the right problems, drive them to a reliable finish, and bring other leaders along to multiply my impact.

-**Technically, I'm a backend specialist with deep experience building reliable, performant systems at scale.** I take on ambiguous and impactful projects few other engineers could handle.
+Technically, I'm a backend specialist with deep experience building reliable, performant systems at scale.
+I have particular strength with event-driven architectures, authentication & authorization, and performance optimization.
+I take on ambiguous and impactful projects few other engineers could handle.

-**Organizationally, I operate at the strategic level.** I aim to anticipate risk and opportunity months in advance.
+Organizationally, I operate at the strategic level.
+I aim to anticipate risk and opportunity months in advance.
 I collaborate effectively to achieve results, especially in high-ambiguity, cross-cutting technical work where success depends on alignment across multiple teams and disciplines.

 #### Experience

 ##### Principal Software Engineer, Lattice 2025/06 – present
 * Lead engineer at Lattice, responsible for guiding company engineering strategy and culture.
-* As part the engineering leadership team, I help ground our decision making in a deep understanding of how our systems work.
+* As part of the engineering leadership team, I help ground our decisions in a deep understanding of how our systems work.
 * Raised the performance bar for our entire application – I sped up median performance by 2x, p99 performance by 1.4x.
-  * Experimented boldly to deliver results; for example, using in-memory caching with pod-level invalidation.
+  * Experimented boldly to deliver results; for example, using safe in-memory caching of key data.
-  * Introduced new frameworks to enforce a minimum performance bar so our gains would be durable.
+  * Introduced new frameworks to enforce performance bars so our gains would be durable.
-  * Recruited other engineers to make this a cross-cutting effort that democratized performance expertise.
+  * Recruited other engineers to make this a cross-cutting effort that democratized expertise.
 * Mentored promising engineering talent by guiding them through complex, high risk projects, and knowing when to step in and when to give them space.

 ##### Senior Staff Software Engineer, Lattice 2023/06 – 2025/06